Mary's Path

 Programs and Services: All programs and services are trauma- and evidence-informed, delivered in a supportive and nurturing environment.
 Mary’s Path also ensures that all programs and services are healing centered and culturally respectful of the diverse ethnic and cultural backgrounds of each of its teen moms.
 In addition to safe housing, services include trauma-informed therapy; parenting skills coaching and child development; life skills mentoring; academic support and job readiness; access to medical/dental care; and aftercare services.

 Mary’s Path also supports the babies of teens.
-While residing at Mary’s Path, all teen moms are assisted with ensuring regular medical check-ups for their babies.
+All teen moms are assisted with ensuring regular medical check-ups for their babies.
 Residents are also provided on-site high quality, developmentally appropriate child care while they are in school or working.
 Staff may also assist with more difficult activities, such as initiating adoption processes or taking steps toward reunification for those who may have been separated from their babies.

 Public contracts support roughly 80% of Mary’s Path’s operations, with the balance supported by charitable grants and individual donations.